uk-ar/el-spec/README.md

 ## Advanced: Shared context

-Use shared-context to define a block that will be evaluated in the context of example groups either explicitly, using include_context, or implicitly by matching metadata.
+Use shared-context to define a block that will be evaluated in the context of example groups either explicitly, using include-context, or implicitly by matching metadata.

 For example, if you want to add examples in c-mode and emacs-lisp-mode.